achirkin/vulkan/README.md

  * [ ] Try to build it on various platforms, check if specifying foreign code calling convention is necessary.
- * [ ] Check if it is safe to do all foreign calls unsafe, mark those calls that have to be safe (all calls are unsafe currently).
+ * [ ] Remove unsafe FFI call to functions that could break at runtime.
+       Currently we have both safe and unsafe versions for every function.
  * [ ] Figure out if it is necessary to have `extra-libraries: vulkan` on various platforms (or, maybe, `extra-ghci-libraries` is enough?)
  * [ ] Make `Graphics.Vulkan.Marshal.Create` fill `sType` fields automatically,